Notice of Pre-AIA or AIA Status

 Allowable Subject Matter

 The following is a statement of reasons for the indication of allowable subject matter: The prior art of record fails to teach or suggest all of the limitations of independent claim 9, specifically, a bank and a first display area division portion on an upper surface of the bank.
 Claims 10-17 are allowable because of their dependence from claim 9.
-The prior art of record fails to teach or suggest a first groove having a concave shape in the upper surface of the division portion, wherein the first groove extends continuously along the dam, as recited in claim 2.
-Claim 3 is objected to because of its dependence from claim 2.
+The prior art of record fails to teach or suggest a dam disposed on a planarization layer; a division portion and a first groove having a concave shape in the upper surface of the division portion, wherein the first groove extends continuously along the dam, as recited in claim 1.
+Claims 3-8 are allowable because of their dependence from claim 1.

 Response to Arguments